 - ¼ cup broth

-- 2 tbsp Chinese black vinegar, known as Chinkiang or Zhenjiang vinegar (*see notes)
+- 2 tablespoon Chinese black vinegar, known as Chinkiang or Zhenjiang vinegar, (*see notes)

-- 2 tbsp chili garlic sauce (or use about 1 tbsp fresh chopped red chilies or more)
+- 2 tablespoon chili garlic sauce, (or use about 1 tablespoon fresh chopped red chilies or more)

 - fresh chopped scallions

 - Wash the eggplants and trim off the stem ends.
 Slice into 2-inch lengths, and then cut lengthwise into ½-inch thick wedges.